TrissieTheHusky/Trissie-Status/content/issues/2020-03-12-maintainance-for-server-shutdown.md

   - Trissie's File Server
 severity: disrupted
 ---
+***Investigating -*** We are experiencing errors due to shutting down our servers.
+We are now implementing the fixes and updating firmware.
+Aswell as getting ready for total shutdown.

 ***Upcoming*** - We are going to be shutting down services for maintenance.
 We are shutting down for a test of our Backup Gateway.
 We are sorry for any inconveniences, this may cause.
 We will keep you updated as we preform our actions.